Senior (10+ yrs call)

 - Public law: Paul is regularly instructed in relation to judicial review litigation and statutory appeals, particularly in relation to social security, community care and education disputes.

 - Personal injury work: Paul represents claimants and all types of defendant, including public bodies and charities, in relation to general employer’s liability and public liability litigation.
 He has a particular expertise in abuse-related work and asbestos-related disease.

 - Inquests: Paul acts on behalf of police forces, local authorities and other bodies arising out of controversial deaths.
 He is currently acting on behalf of a local authority in relation to the inquest into the death of a child killed by his father, and a police force in relation to the death of a drug-addicted young woman whose family believe was the victim of foul play and allege an inadequate police investigation.

 Paul also has knowledge of and formerly practiced in other areas, including property, landlord and tenant and housing law.

-Police Law - Leading Juniors - Tier 2 - 'He is dynamic, perceptive and pragmatic.’
+Police Law - Leading Juniors - Tier 2 - ‘An expert in his field.’